Baugulf: Abbacy of Fulda

 Shortly after taking office as the Abbot Baugulf ordered the creation of a list of all monks living in Fulda and its dependent cellae beginning between November 781 and the beginning of January 782 and totaling 364 in all.

-These lists (with anyalasis of the names and origins of the monks alongside an incomplete record of books the abbey had access to) suggest that Baugulf busied himself to position Fulda firmly in the outside world, as a royal abbey with strong ties with local landowners, and as a center of holy learning and prayer.
+These lists (with analysis of the names and origins of the monks alongside an incomplete record of books the abbey had access to) suggest that Baugulf busied himself to position Fulda firmly in the outside world, as a royal abbey with strong ties with local landowners, and as a center of holy learning and prayer.
 These ambitions were also reflected in the new abbey church that was built under his supervision.

 In 791 Baugulf commissioned Ratgar (a highly skilled architect who would go on to replace Baugulf in his role as abbot after he resigned from the position in 802) to build a new abbey church.
 Baugulf resigned as abbot before the church was finished and moved to Wolfsmünster, a cella which he had founded 50 km south of Fulda.
 The monks then chose Ratgar, the architect, to run their convent.
 Ratger added a transept to the west of the church.
 The Gesta abbatum, written in the early tenth century, recounts the order of events as follows: "With honour he [Baugulf] built a sanctuary in the east that admirably was constructed through the efforts of the very energetic man Ratger … Shortly after having accepted the position [of abbot] the third abbot, Ratger, the wise architect, has connected the western sanctuary with the other and has made one church [that was] of miraculous artistry and immense magnitude."

 There has been some debate over Baugulf's reasoning in replacing the previous abbey church.
 However recent studies have shown that the original church was not as large as first imagined and that the increased size of the community of Fulda (counting at least 364 members in the early 780s, as the Baugulf list shows) meant that, whilst the majority lived outside the mother convent residing instead in Fulda's dependent houses they would have visited the mother convent on special occasions.
 On important feast days, monks, prominent churchmen and lay people from the region gathered in Fulda to participate in the festivities.
 Pilgrims also frequented the shrines of the saints within the church including Boniface who had become increasingly popular as Fulda's patron saint.
 This meant that the church was probably no longer big enough to accommodate the monks and visitors who came to Fulda to celebrate liturgical feasts or to honor the saints.